hack66/bet2512/README.md

 ## Start the Docker container

-In order to start running the tests run the following command (in Linux you need to be a superuser, e.g. by using `sudo` before the command):
+In order to start running the tests run the following command:

 ```
 docker run -p 8842:8842 -d ooniprobe